LeapBeyond/catwalk/README.md

 ## Setup

-The simplest way to install catwalk is via pip (not yet, but let's illustrate the simplest installation):
+The simplest way to install catwalk is via pip:

 ```bash
 $ pip install lb-catwalk